Acquisition of Activision Blizzard by Microsoft: UK Competition and Markets Authority

-The UK's Competition and Markets Authority stated its intent to perform a higher-level review of the acquisition in August 2022.
+The UK's Competition and Markets Authority (CMA) stated its intent to perform a higher-level review of the acquisition in August 2022.
 The phase 1 ruling, issued on September 1, 2022, said that the merger "may be expected to result in a substantial lessening of competition within a market or markets in the United Kingdom".
 Preliminary findings of phase 2 of the investigation was reported on February 8, 2023, concluding that the acquisition "could result in higher prices, fewer choices, and less innovation for UK gamers", as well as less competition in the console and cloud gaming spaces.
 The CMA has recommended that Activision should at least divest the Call of Duty franchise.
-The full report is expected on April 26, 2023.
+However, following Microsoft's commitments to ensure the release of Call of Duty on multiple platforms for ten years, in association with meeting other regulatory bodies, the CMA changed its stance by late March 2023.
+In its new statement, the CMA said "While the CMA's original analysis indicated that this strategy would be profitable under most scenarios, new data (which provides better insight into the actual purchasing behaviour of CoD gamers) indicates that this strategy would be significantly loss-making under any plausible scenario."

+The CMA formally ruled against the merger on April 26, 2023.
+Among various reasons, CMA stated that Microsoft had already a strong position in cloud gaming, and the merger would only strengthen that position.
+CMA also stated that Microsoft's concessions related to the 10-year contracts for Call of Duty on other platforms were not enough to satisfy their concerns, and doubted that Microsoft would be able to port Call of Duty onto the Nintendo Switch.
+The CMA further prevented Microsoft to initiate any acquisition of Activision again in the future without seeking pre-clearance from the CMA.
+Microsoft filed its appeal to the decision by the end of May, outlining five points of rebuttal mostly around the CMA's assessment of the cloud gaming market and Microsoft's current position within it.
+The appeals process could extend the potential completion of the merger to the end of 2023 if not into 2024.